timtiemens/secretshare/Readme.md

  1. JUnit 4.x
 This is needed for the (Unit and Integration) Test .java files to compile.

-Note: the last version of this library to support jdk 1.6 and jdk 8 was 1.4.4. (https://github.com/timtiemens/secretshare/releases/tag/v1.4.4) or (https://mvnrepository.com/artifact/com.tiemens/secretshare/1.4.4).
+Note: the last version of this library to support jdk 1.6 (and jdk 8) was 1.4.4 - see [SecretShare 1.4.4 Release Tag] or [SecretShare 1.4.4 Maven Central].
 It is sad to let 1.6 go, but Java SE 6 was released in 2006, and EOL'd in 2013.
-Java SE 8 was released in 2014, and Oracle EOL'd in 2019/Jan.
+Java SE 8 was released in 2014, and EOL'd in 2019/Jan.

 Build
 ------